Estimated reading time: 8 minutes

 Standing still is one solution to this, but that’s a little dull, don’t you think?

-Another issue with headless mode is that experienced pilots may, bare with me, lose their heads completely.
+Another issue with headless mode is that experienced pilots may, bear with me, lose their heads completely.

 The longer you have spent piloting regular quadcopters the harder this adjustment will be to make.